Growing up as a child is fun and full of fond memories that travel years back to when we were just teenagers.

 Birds of the same feather flock together.
 Who is your best friend??
 If all friends you know are losers in one way or another, you would rather walk alone.

 Rather than learn from mistakes in your own life, it is prudent to learn from the mistakes of those who have lived ahead of you.

-A mentor is not your biological dad or mum (they could also be)but he is like a life parent to you.
+A mentor is not your biological dad or mum (they could also be); he is like a living parent to you.
 He guides and takes you through the stages of life with a lot of counsel, wisdom and understanding whenever you fall.